 Welcome to Empowered Living Therapy

-If you are at the point of seriously considering therapy, then you are likely experiencing great pain and frustrated with one or many of life’s challenges.
+If you are at the point of considering therapy, then you are likely experiencing pain, stagnation, and frustrated with one or many of life’s challenges.
 You now recognize that something needs to change and you would like help achieving that.

 Growing up he experienced a great deal of rejection and ridicule by the people around him.
 They would constantly judge him to be “not enough” or “too much” of something else perpetuating the idea that he was innately wrong as a human being.
 These voices from the past eventually became his own internal voice tormenting him to be better and more acceptable in the eyes of others.

 Shame was often used as a weapon of control when he stepped out of bounds.
 He internalized that shame and it became a permanent part of his identity.
 He tried everything he could to escape the shame either by numbing out using substances or seeking out validation of his worth by being the best at everything.
 Eventually, all those methods failed leaving him with death as the only option he could think of to free himself from the overwhelming pain.

 Gratefully, Joe was able to hold onto a little a hope that there was a better way.
 He reached out despite the pain and made an appointment to determine if therapy was for him.
 Although at times the voices would cause him to doubt himself, he showed up every week fully committed to the work and eventually these voices quieted down.
 He learned tools to challenge the voices and put them in their place.
 He also learned skills to help manage and regulate his emotions improving his depression and self-perception.
 Over time, he experienced more meaningful connections in his relationships and an overall sense of satisfaction.